 Wouldn't it be great to somehow stop water migration by internally sealing the pores and to neutralize the alkalis in concrete surface to protect the concrete and any waterproofing coating against "alkali attack"?

 That's exactly what RadonSeal does!

-Tackling a basement waterproofing project can prove to be daunting task but the labor involved may not be as strenous as you thought.
-Follow this basic step-by-step approach for drying out your damp basment:
+Tackling a basement waterproofing project can prove to be daunting task but the labor involved may not be as strenuous as you thought.
+Follow this basic step-by-step approach for drying out your damp basement:

-STEP 1: Remove any paints, sealers, tile adhesive, efforescence, and oils from the concrete.
+STEP 1: Remove any paints, sealers, tile adhesive, efflorescence, and oils from the concrete.